Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Experiments

 First, we consider a toy example with a single instrument and varying instrument validity.
 The single instrument is generated from a standard Gaussian distribution.
 The residual pairs are simulated from a bivariate Gaussian with unit variances and correlation $\rho = 1/2$.
 Then, we generate pairs $(Y_i, X_i)$ from (\ref{eq:structural_equation}) with $\gamma_2 = 1, \beta = 1$, and varying invalidity parameter $\alpha \in \{0, 0.25, 0.5\}$.
 The outcome and treatment are centred so that we do not need to include an intercept.

 Our performance criterion is the empirical coverage of a $95\%$ uncertainty interval for the treatment effect $\beta$.
-We consider both the $\chi^2$ approximation and Monte Carlo (MC) sampling from the validified posterior possibility under different tolerated sets $A$.
-We compare our empirical coverage to those of naive two-stage least squares (TSLS), plausible generalised method of moments with a Gaussian prior (PGMM-g) \citep{chernozhukov_plausible_2025}, and BudgetIV \citep{penn_budgetiv_2025}.
+We consider VIPER under both the $\chi^2$ approximation and Monte Carlo (MC) sampling from the validified posterior possibility and different violation sets $A$, and compare its empirical coverage to those of naive two-stage least squares (TSLS), plausible generalised method of moments with a Gaussian prior (PGMM-g) \citep{chernozhukov_plausible_2025}, and BudgetIV \citep{penn_budgetiv_2025}.
 The results are given in Table \ref{tab:coverage} and the full details are provided in Appendix \ref{sec:details_experiments}.
-Code to reproduce our findings is available at \texttt{https://github.com/gregorsteiner/PossibilisticIV}.
+Code to reproduce our findings is available at \url{https://github.com/gregorsteiner/PossibilisticIV}.

 For $A = \{0\}$, coverage falls as the true $\alpha$ moves away from zero.
-Widening $A$ to include the true $\alpha$ maintains coverage above the nominal level, but overly wide $A$ makes the intervals excessively conservative.
+Widening $A$ to include the true $\alpha$ maintains coverage above the nominal level, but overly wide $A$ makes the intervals too conservative.
 The Monte Carlo-based possibility functions tend to be slightly better than the $\chi^2$ approximation in this setting.
-We believe the slight undercoverage for $A = \{0\}$ when $\alpha =0$ is due to Monte Carlo error.
-The only other method that maintains coverage above the nominal level is BudgetIV with a budget of $0.5$.
+We believe the slight undercoverage for $A = \{0\}$ when $\alpha =0$ is due to approximation error.
+The only other method that maintains coverage above the nominal level is BudgetIV.
 However, it is overly conservative even when the true $\alpha = 0.5$.

 In the second experiment, we consider $p=5$ instruments generated from a multivariate standard Gaussian, $s$ of which are invalid.
 The coefficient $\alpha$ is chosen such that the first $s$ components are $0.1$ and the remaining $p-s$ components are zero.
-We set $\gamma_2 = (1/4, \ldots,1/4)$, which corresponds to a first-stage $R^2$ of approximately $1/4$, thus the instrument strength is moderate.
+We set $\gamma_2 = c \cdot (1, \ldots,1)$, where $c$ is chosen such that the treatment equation $R^2$ is $0.15$, thus the instrument strength is moderate.
 The treatment effect is again set to $\beta = 1$ and the residuals are generated as above.
-Now, we also include the confidence interval method (CIIV) \citep{windmeijer_confidence_2021} and gIVBMA \citep{steiner_bayesian_2025}.
+We consider a sample size of $n=200$.
+Now, we also include gIVBMA \citep{steiner_bayesian_2025}, LeakyIV \citep{watson_bounding_2024} and the confidence interval method (CIIV) \citep{windmeijer_confidence_2021}.
+The latter is one of the plurality rule based methods and is expected to perform well if $s \leq 2$.